nikhilt77/nextUp/README.md

 ---

 ## **Contributions**
 Contributions are welcome!
-If you'd like to improve NextUp or add features, feel free to fork this project and submit a pull request.
+If you'd like to improve nextUp or add features, feel free to fork this project and submit a pull request.

 ---

-Stay organized with **NextUp**—your simple yet powerful task manager.
+Stay organized with **nextUp**—your simple yet powerful task manager.